mysliwiec-tech/node-telegram-logger/README.md

 node-telegram-logger
 =============

-Telegram Logger Library for nodejs which allows you to log messages into telegram channels using bots .
+Telegram Logger Library for nodejs and javascript for debugging your application easier using telegram bots

 # Screenshot